iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> a great way to help the fight when you can't donate money or time.
+Love the idea of the app, only problem is that the app doesn't always automatically turn on when on charge and hits 80%.<br> :date: __2021-03-19 13:56:20__

+> Dreamlab works fine on Galaxy tab no overheating no problem no worries can leave on all day better still if worked without having to be on charge all the time thank you can you please fix this please Vodafone<br> :date: __2021-03-19 01:55:49__

+> Great easy to forget to bturn on<br> :date: __2021-03-18 12:53:43__

 > Giving something back to Society!
 Especially with this lethal virus!!<br> :date: __2021-03-11 21:58:28__